The Romantic Garden

 When you enter the quinta, a small path to the right below a wild olive tree leads to the walk of roses.
 It goes along the western border of the quinta up to a group of olive trees.
 As the plants are regularly watered, you can find roses , irises, agapanthus and many other water- -dependent plants and borders.

-Below the mediterranean garden we are trying to build a waterwise garden according to the suggestions of the well-known French specialist Olivier Filippi.
+Below the Mediterranean garden we have tried to build a waterwise garden according to the suggestions of the well-known French specialist Olivier Filippi.
 We were inspired by his garden in the South of France.
 He planted drought-resistant borders on flat hills, which he had built with the soil gained when excavating the ground for the pathways.
 If it rains heavily in the rainy season, the water can flow down the hills and get carried away on the gravelled pathways, which meander among the hills.

 Our pathways will be flattened as soon as we find the time for it.